 Carver Park Reserve has access to three lakes: Zumbra, Steiger and Auburn.
 Launch your own boat on all three, or rent a canoe, kayak or rowboat at Lake Auburn Campground.
 Steiger Lake has a no-wake restriction.

-Grab a bite and some rays at one of the first-come, first-served picnic areas found is the north-western portion of the park reserve.
-The Springview Picnic Area is also available for group reservations.
+Grab a bite and some rays at one of the first-come-first-serve picnic areas found in the north-western portion of the park reserve.
+The Springview Picnic Area is also available for group reservations (not available in 2021).

 View upcoming programs and events at Carver!

 Three Rivers Park District will be repairing the Lundsten Lake outlet pipe and stabilizing the downstream outlet channel at the designated location identified on the map.
 It is anticipated that construction will begin the week of September 7 and will proceed for approximately two to three weeks through the month of September.
 All trails will remain open during construction, but please be cautious when accessing the trails near the construction activities.